e-dorigatti/e-dorigatti.github.io/_posts/2023-06-25-diffusion.md

     return loss / len(forward_samples)
 ```

-Let us now define two very simple neural networks to predict the mean and variance:
+Let us now define two very simple neural networks to predict the mean and variance.
+Both of these networks take two inputs: the noisy sample $x_t$ and the normalized time-step $t$.
+As you can see from the snippet above, the time-step is added as an additional column feature, and, since the input is also one-dimensional, the total input size is two.

 ```python
 mean_model = torch.nn.Sequential(